Effective for bookings made on or after July 14, 2021.

 Medical forms must be filled out in full, honestly and accurately, and disclose all medical history and information.
 Should your medical situation change after submitting the medical forms, it is your responsibility to advise QEI immediately.
 QEI will review the information submitted and reserves the right to ask for further information, clarity on information, or for documentation from your medical practitioner.
 QEI reserves the right to deny passage to any passenger on reasonable medical grounds or disembark any passenger at any port or place at any time whose presence, in the opinion of the Expedition staff or Master of the Vessel, may be detrimental to the comfort or safety of himself, other travelers, the Vessel, its officers or crew, or who, in the opinion of the Expedition staff or Master of the Vessel, might be excluded from landing at any port or place by immigration or other governmental authorities.
 In addition QEI may remove or transfer the accommodations of or confine to a cabin/room, any passenger who may be suffering from contagious or infectious disease.

-All medicines and all medical or surgical services furnished by the Vessel’s physician, if any, or any other physician or medical personnel (all of whom are engaged by the traveler as independent contractors) or Vessel’s officers, employees, agents of the Vessel owner or Expedition staff shall be and are accepted by and at the traveler’s sole risk and expense, and QEI shall not be responsible for the quality, nature or consequence thereof.
+All medicines and all medical or surgical services furnished by the Vessel’s physician, if any, or any other physician or medical personnel (all of whom are engaged by the traveler as independent contractors) or Vessel’s officers, employees, agents of the Vessel owner or Expedition staff shall be and are accepted by and at the traveler’s sole risk and expense, and QEI and/or Ultramarine Owner shall not be responsible for the quality, nature or consequence thereof.

 18.0 Travel Documents, Baggage and Behavior on-board the Vessel

 The traveler is responsible for payment of any excess baggage charges levied by the Vessel owner and agree not to bring on board any firearms, flammable, inflammable or hazardous items, controlled or prohibited substances or drugs, contraband or items prohibited by any country or port to be visited.
-The traveler shall not be entitled to get off from the Vessel at an intermediate port or place except as set out in the itinerary or with prior written approval of the Vessel owner or QEI and if the traveler does so it is at the traveler’s own risk and expense and no refund will be made in such cases.
-If such disembarkation violates any law, including United States Code, Title 46 Section 289, the traveler shall be liable to reimburse QEI and/or the Vessel owner for any penalty provided by statute, law or governmental regulation.
-If the traveler misses any scheduled sailing of the Vessel from any port or place, neither QEI nor the Vessel owner shall be liable for any costs, expenses or damages incurred by the traveler as a result thereof, and the traveler shall not be entitled to any refund of the fare.
+The traveler shall not be entitled to get off from the Vessel at an intermediate port or place except as set out in the itinerary or with prior written approval of the Vessel owner or QEI and/or Ultramarine Owner and if the traveler does so it is at the traveler’s own risk and expense and no refund will be made in such cases.
+If such disembarkation violates any law, including United States Code, Title 46 Section 289, the traveler shall be liable to reimburse QEI and/or Ultramarine Owner and/or the Vessel owner for any penalty provided by statute, law or governmental regulation.
+If the traveler misses any scheduled sailing of the Vessel from any port or place, neither QEI nor Ultramarine Owner nor the Vessel owner shall be liable for any costs, expenses or damages incurred by the traveler as a result thereof, and the traveler shall not be entitled to any refund of the fare.

-All travelers must abide by all “Rules” and “Regulations” posted onboard the vessel.
+All travelers must abide by all “Rules” and “Regulations” posted onboard the Vessel.
 Any questions about the “Rules” and “Regulations” should be directed to the Expedition staff or the Vessel’s Master or purser.

-The traveler acknowledges that the Master of the vessel may alter the accommodation arrangements at any time and may allocate other accommodations to travelers.
+The traveler acknowledges that the Master of the Vessel may alter the accommodation arrangements at any time and may allocate other accommodations to travelers.
 The fare and the standard of accommodations will, if possible, be substantially the same.
 The Vessel owner shall have a lien on (claim against and right to sell) the baggage, money (including the fare) and any other property accompanying the traveler to satisfy any claims it may have against the traveler.
 The Vessel owner may enforce this lien by public or private sale in any manner and without notice except where required by applicable law.

 No pets or animals are allowed on the Vessel.